Group 1

 The team's strategy is to:

-(1) Model neurodegenerative diseases and create innovative models by inducing pathology through gene transfer or the induction of inflammation, thereby enhancing the potential of the marmoset model, a natural model of age-related amyloidosis.
-The team has a longstanding commitment to better characterizing the aging marmoset.
-Our studies employ various approaches, including genetics, transcriptomics, viral transgenesis, histology, microfluidics, and more—all the way to brain magnetic resonance imaging (MRI) and behavioral and cognitive studies.
+(1) Model neurodegenerative diseases and create innovative models by inducing pathology through gene transfer or inflammation, thereby enhancing the potential of the microcephalus model, a natural model of age-related amyloidosis.
+The team has a long history of working to better characterize the aging microcephalus.
+Our studies employ a variety of approaches, including genetics, transcriptomics, viral transgenesis, histology, microfluidics, and more—all the way to brain magnetic resonance imaging (MRI) and behavioral and cognitive studies.
 Finally, we develop various cellular models (fibroblasts, neurons, etc.) from biopsies, which we use to explore new molecular signaling pathways or test new therapeutic targets.

 (3) Chronic kidney disease (CKD) is a global public health issue, and epidemiological data suggest that individuals at all stages of CKD are at higher risk of developing neuropsychiatric disorders, cognitive impairment, and dementia.
-We are developing a new research focus at the interface between basic and medical research, with the objective of (1) understanding the impact of risk factors such as chronic kidney disease on the onset and progression of neurodegenerative diseases and (2) investigating Reg-1α as a new biomarker at the kidney-brain interface in a pathological context.
+We are developing a new line of research at the intersection of basic and medical research, with the goal of (1) understanding the impact of risk factors such as chronic kidney disease on the onset and progression of neurodegenerative diseases and (2) investigating Reg-1α as a new biomarker at the kidney-brain interface in a pathological context.

-(4) We are also developing an epidemiological research program aimed at better identifying the role of lifestyle and metabolic factors in the aging process of the human brain
+(4) We are also developing an epidemiological research focus aimed at better identifying, in humans, the role of lifestyle and metabolic factors in the processes of brain aging